Thermodynamics of quantum trajectories on a quantum computer

 with

 setting $G_{N|k_{N}} = \mathds{1}$ for all $k_N$.
 We note, that $G_{0|0}=G_{0|1}=G_{0}$ and the initial state is modified according to the rotation given by Eq.\,(\ref{eq:initial_rotation}).
-This construction can be extended to more general ``energy''-functions, for example functions which depend on strings of measurement outcomes, $k_1k_2k_3\dots k_N$.
-This allows to control any $n$-time correlation function of the trajectory ensemble.
+This construction can be extended to more general ``energy"-functions, for example functions which depend on strings of measurement outcomes, $k_1k_2k_3\dots k_N$.
+This allows to modify any $n$-time correlation function of the trajectory ensemble.

 To implement this conditioned non-Markovian biased dynamics on a quantum processor, the first step is once again to promote each conditioned Kraus map, given by the operators in Eq.\,(\ref{eq:KrausNearestNeighborInteraction}), into a unitary collision, $\tilde{U}_{n|k_{n-1}}$, with an ancilla, in analogy to Eq.\,(\ref{eq:StinespringDilation}).
-Then, we introduce the projector on the state of the ancilla $\ketbra{k_{n-1}}$ at time-step $n-1$ and construct the three-qubit unitary
+Then, we introduce the projector on the state of the ancilla $\ketbra{k_{n-1}}$ at time step $n-1$ and construct the three-qubit unitary

 which implements the collision $\tilde{U}_{n|k_{n-1}}$ on the system and on the $n$th ancilla, according to the outcome of the measurement $k_{n-1}$ on the previous ancilla.
-The structure of these unitaries further highlights the non-Markovian character of the biased dynamics.
-The corresponding quantum circuit is shown in Fig.\,\ref{fig:fig4}(a).
+The structure of these unitaries further highlights the non-Markovian character of the biased dynamics, which thus takes the form of an {\it extended collision model}.
+The corresponding quantum circuit is shown in Fig.~\ref{fig:fig4}(a).